 "Empress," they said in unison as they bowed before her.

-"Guard the princess," she commanded.
-"I will need her for my plans success, so guard her well and don't let her try anything… Also, I want you to create a worthy scenario to frame her precious hero for treason; this scene would be quite sufficient," she gestured to the death that surrounded them.
+"I want you to create a worthy scenario to frame her precious hero for treason; this scene would be quite sufficient," she gestured to all the death that surrounded them.
 She smiled at Zelda's horrified expression, "It will make it more believable to everyone else."

 She turned her back and started chanting in an odd language.
 Her body started to morph and she transformed into a perfectly identical copy of Zelda.
 Zelda stared on in dismay and disbelief.
 It was as if she were looking into a mirror.

 "Now you see what I can do.
 Just imagine the chaos I can cause — and this is only one of my skills...
 But just having your image is not enough," she sneered.
 "It takes more than that to convincingly appear to be another," She said, her voice sounding now exactly like Zelda's except for the infections of her words.
 "I'm going to need you to speak and walk around, show me how you move... and don't even think to play me false by changing your normal mannerisms; I have seen and heard enough already to pick out any such lie.
 Also, if you try anything like that, I will just consider it a break in your agreement to surrender.
 My soldiers are all still in place after all."

 Zelda knew she had no choice.
 A while later, the Empress exited the tower chamber, mimicking the exact way Zelda carried herself, right down to her walking gait.
 Zelda was left alone in the room except for the Empress's guards and the problem of a magic wielding, shape-shifting, mind reader who was out to conquer Hyrule.

 Did you like it?
 Can't wait for more?
 Hanging in the suspense?
 Well too bad! *5 minutes of evil laughter* Just kidding :3